henrik/old-henrik.nyh.se/_posts/2012-07-13_18-15-tests-on-demand-using-vimux-and-turbux-with-spork-and-guard.markdown

 ## Using Guard

-If you do want that convenience, though, you can even use Vimux with Guard.
+But if you do want that convenience, you can even use Vimux with Guard.

-This is not what I do myself, but it's an interesting option that I've looked into.
+This is not what I do myself – I just use Spork as described above – but it's an interesting option that I've looked into.
 It gets you the Guard::Spork autoreloading as well as any special file mapping you've set up in your `Guardfile`, while you still get to decide when to trigger a run.

 After starting Guard, hit `p⏎` to pause the automatic "file modification listening".

-Rather than trigger when it detects modified files, Guard will now only trigger if you *tell it* a file has been modified.
+Rather than trigger when it detects modified files, Guard will now only trigger *if you tell it* a file has been modified.
 Add a mapping like:

 {% highlight vim %}
-:map ,x :call VimuxRunCommand("change ".expand("%")."")<CR>
+:map ,x :call VimuxRunCommand("change ".expand("%"))<CR>
 {% endhighlight %}

 Then when you hit `,x`, you will send the command `change current/file.rb` to Guard, filling in the current filename.
-Guard will see the file as modified and do its magic – figure out what to do from the `Guardfile`, then do it.
+Guard will see the file as modified and do its magic.